ciampo/offbeat-appetite/README.md

 - install `yarn` glolbally
 - set up Sanity, Netlify and Google Analytics
 - copy `.env.example` and rename it to `env`.
 Add the correct values for the env variables.
-- add the same env variables to Netlify
+- add the same env variables to Netlify and Travis
 - `yarn install`

 ## 📝 Main scripts